 Griffin: And I'm your SWEET baby brother, Griffin.

 - Following episode 13, Justin signs off every episode with "Kiss your dad square on the lips".

 - Just before the sign-off, Griffin reads one final Yahoo question that inevitably leaves Justin and Travis laughing hysterically.

-- Poorly Disguised Pilot: The first episode of The Adventure Zone was released as part of MBMBaM.
+- Poorly Disguised Pilot: The first episode of The Adventure Zone was released as a bonus episode of MBMBaM.

 - Production Foreshadowing: The idea for The Adventure Zone came up more than two years before the first episode was created.

 - Reality Ensues: While imagining scenarios to answer a Yahoo about how one should describe a non-human character in a book taking five blades out of their chest, when it gets to be Justin's turn, he has the alien protagonist pulling them out extremely slowly, inch by inch, swearing profusely, and vomiting and blacking out from the intense pain.
 Repeat four more times to get every other blade out.

 - Reference Overdosed: If you're trying to keep track of all the pop culture references the brothers make throughout the series, good luck.

 - When one of the brothers is "giving advice", another may interrupt him with "Unless..." prompting the other two to echo "Unless...", before taking a new spin on the topic.
 Occasionally subverted if the brother talking feels particularly strongly on the topic (in character or not), and they shout "NO!
 NO UNLESS!"
 (This one's so central it actually made it into Hamilton.
 Lin-Manuel Miranda claimed after receiving one of the Tonys he won for the show that he hadn't realized until partway through he'd included multiple "unless..."es in the show in the exact style and cadence of the brothers.